IcazaG/Genome-resolved-metabolic-potential-of-colony-associated-bacteria/README.md

 **What it does:** classifies each R1/R2 read pair independently per sample, without assembly.

-> [!WARNING]
-> This is a **distinct** line of evidence from MAG-based inference (Section 10) — do **not** combine them as if equivalent.
-Read classification can detect a taxon from a few reads; MAG-based inference requires that taxon's contigs to pass completeness/contamination thresholds.

 ---

 ## 8. Genome-resolved binning (metaWRAP) on the pooled co-assembly